 - The retail price you paid includes the design, smaller side stones, and the retail experience.
 A diamond wholesale buyer will melt the metal down to scrap.

-This video does a good job explaining why you will get less money for your diamond than you paid for it:
+This video does a good job explaining why diamond resale value is lower than the price you paid for it:

 That said, there are countless good reasons to sell your jewelry for cash.
 These include: